aahill/quickstart-templates/template-quickstart-java.md

 mkdir myapp && cd myapp
 ```

 Run the `gradle init` command from your working directory.
-This command will create essential build files for Gradle, including *build.gradle.kts* which is used at runtime to create and configure your application.
+This command will create essential build files for Gradle, including *build.gradle.kts*, which is used at runtime to create and configure your application.

 ```console
 gradle init --type basic